How To Get A Mortgage With A New Job

 If you earn an annual salary, your underwriter will take your annual gross income (income before tax) and divide that number by 12 months to determine what your monthly income would be.

-In the case that you earn an annual salary including a consistent bonus (at least for two years) and your employer confirms you will continue to receive a bonus, your underwriter can divide your last two years of bonus income by 24 months to add to your monthly total.
+In the case that you earn an annual salary including a consistent bonus (at least for 2 years) and your employer confirms you will continue to receive a bonus, your underwriter can divide your last 2 years of bonus income by 24 months to add to your monthly total.
 This could come in handy to qualify for a larger loan.

 Hourly pay gets a little more complex, depending on how your hours are calculated for your income.
 Typically, underwriters will multiply your hourly rate by the average hours you worked.